Working together with people of all ages is a great source of my vitality and conviviality.

 In addition to subject matter, my expertise is a discerning eye and ear, variety in style and approach, and a singular ability to elicit courage, confidence, and initiative from students.

 I look forward to meeting you, and having you experience the success you set out to achieve and are capable of.

 My very personal teacher-tutor philosophy is that a student's learning struggle is as critical to lasting results and accomplishment as rehearsal and practice!

 To communicate the extensive variety and high quality of my many professional relationships and career experiences.

 My hope is to give you the best possible picture of my professional interests, capabilities, and my enthusiasm to work with you and your son or daughter - whether they are:

-_ published in The Society of Petroleum Engineering (SPE) Journal, Transactions of the IEEE, and in a local wellness magazine,
+published in The Society of Petroleum Engineering (SPE) Journal, Transactions of the IEEE, and in the former Alaska Wellness Magazine;

-_ won a Vice Presidential Research Award with a colleague,
+won an Amoco Vice Presidential Research Award with a colleague;

-_ received two research and writing awards - one nationally, one from the university,
+received two research and writing awards - one from the IEEE, one from The University of Michigan;

-_ together with Patricia, been a select member of a corporate Presidential Advisory Team.
+together with Patricia, been a select member of a corporate Presidential Advisory Team for 3 years.